Prerequisites & Dependencies

 While studying these topics, you may need to reach out for help.
-In addition to the usual places (Google, Stack Overflow), consider posting a topic on the Workarea support forum, where developers who have experience with Workarea applications will have the opportunity to help you.
+In addition to the usual places (Google, Stack Overflow), consider jumping on the Workarea Slack, where developers who have experience with Workarea applications will have the opportunity to help you.

 For those looking for the short list(s), I've listed below the critical paths for back end and front end specialists.